vgslavov/Problems/leetcode/sysdesign.md

 ### API or System Interface
 [5 min]

+* API for Product Design
+    * schema of API calls
+* System Interface for Infrastructure Design
+    * Inputs to system
+    * Outputs to system
 * mistakes
     * spending too much time
     * getting bogged down in details